Stacie L has lived and traveled in many states so she likes to share her experiences with her readers.

 Preparation for Move

 In New York, as in some other states, real estate transactions are handled by lawyers.
-It generally take three months to close.
+It generally takes three months to close.
 That year was a test for all connected with real estate.
 Closings were taking a little longer due to more sales.
 I didn't mind since it gave me more time to find a job.
 I already had family living in the area that I wanted to move to.
 I visited there every year, like so many “snowbirds”, and had dreamed of finally moving to my paradise.

 Since the school year would be starting in August, a month sooner than New York, I had decided to move ahead of the closing.
 I had a proxy sign for the closing.

 As I was a certified teacher in New York, I was given a temporary teaching certificate in Florida.
-The county I was moving to was one of the fastest growing county so it wasn't hard to find a job.
+The county I was moving to was one of the fastest-growing counties so it wasn't hard to find a job.
 The only con I could see was the pay cut.
-I would learn later on,that things don't always seem as they appear.
+I would learn later on that things don't always seem as they appear.

-Shop for rental truck and load up
+Shop for a Rental truck and Load up

 I called around and found a national truck rental store that had the size truck I would need.
 My brother and I picked up the truck and brought it back to load up that day.
-We woke up before dawn and loaded overnight bags, my 21 year old cat, her litter box and provisions in a cooler.
+We woke up before dawn and loaded overnight bags, my 21-year-old cat, her litter box and provisions in a cooler.

 The diesel truck would have to be driven on commercial roads only so that meant we would lose some time since the Expressway was out of the way.

 After driving into New Jersey and seeing the sunrise, we knew the hardest part of the trip was behind us; or so we thought.

-Finally I got someone at the headquarters and explained the situation.
+Finally, I got someone at the headquarters and explained the situation.
 They found a repair shop in the nearby town and authorized us to go there.
 My brother dropped me and my elderly cat at a motel while he drove into this strange town alone.
 It was now late afternoon and we were losing precious time.

 I was having major regrets about this whole move by this time.
 I put others in jeopardy and should have given more thought about this whole venture. waiting in that motel room, with my geriatric baby, scared that he was in an accident and I had no idea where he was.
 Two and a half tense hours passed and finally spotted the truck driving into the parking lot of the motel.

 My brother had found the shop and they repaired the air conditioning!
 I didn't care about that, just that he was safe.
 I was never so glad to see him!
-After having dinner in the nearby restaurant, we went to our rooms and and left early the following day.
+After having dinner in the nearby restaurant, we went to our rooms and left early the following day.

-The rest of the trip took about 16 hours and I was so proud of my brother.
-He had never driven a stick shift diesel truck before and he drove like a pro! i even joked with him that he could start a new business venture-- driving long distance moving trucks!
+The rest of the trip took about 16 hours, and I was so proud of my brother.
+He had never driven a stick shift diesel truck before, and he drove like a pro!
+I even joked with him that he could start a new business venture-- driving long distance moving trucks!
 That went over like a lead balloon!

 Driving on Interstate 95 in South Florida is like driving on the Long Island Expressway; it's crowded, other drivers are cutting in and out of lanes and driving way too fast.